hackclub/hackpad/hackpads/GamePad/README.md

 - `Volume Knob` would be a dark blue (Prusament: Pearl/Navy Blue)
 - `Keycap plate` would be frosted (if not transparent)
 - `M3 screws` would be hex head screws
-- `OLED screen` would have a white screen
+- `OLED screen` would have a white screen, and if not then blue